When Should You Give Employees a Pay Raise?

-Can pay increases for your employees help improve your company’s bottom line?
-Is there a connection between compensation and productivity?
+Can a pay raise for your top performing employees—or even for your entire staff—help improve your company’s bottom line?
+What exactly is the connection between compensation and productivity, anyway?

 In highly competitive business environments, these questions have pushed business owners to ask themselves whether they can afford to increase wages.
 We asked experts for answers, and some of their responses were surprising.

 There are good reasons to give employees raises, such as retaining talented workers, improving employee morale, and stimulating innovation.
 But one big surprise is that raising hourly wages can actually be a formula for more profits.

 Determine whether a pay raise for your staff makes sense for your organization by considering the following:

 - Can you give raises and still hit your profitability targets?

 - What are the hidden costs of underpaying your employees?